-The FundX ETF is the successor to the FundX Upgrader Fund, the FundX Aggressive ETF is the successor to the FundX Aggressive Upgrader Fund, the FundX Flexible ETF is the successor to the FundX Conservative Upgrader Fund (each a "Predecessor Fund", and together, the "Predecessor Funds"), each a series of the Trust, as a result of reorganizations of the Predecessor Funds into the FundX ETF and FundX Aggressive ETF on October 17, 2022 and into the FundX Flexible ETF and FundX Conservative ETF on October 9, 2023, the date on which the Funds commenced operations, respectively.
+The FundX ETF is the successor to the FundX Upgrader Fund, the FundX Aggressive ETF is the successor to the FundX Aggressive Upgrader Fund, the FundX Flexible ETF is the successor to the FundX Flexible Income Fund, and the FundX Conservative ETF is the successor to the FundX Conservative Upgrader Fund (each a "Predecessor Fund", and together, the "Predecessor Funds"), each a series of the Trust, as a result of reorganizations of the Predecessor Funds into the FundX ETF and FundX Aggressive ETF on October 17, 2022 and into the FundX Flexible ETF and FundX Conservative ETF on October 9, 2023, the date on which the Funds commenced operations, respectively.

-This Statement of Additional Information ("SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated January 31, 2024, as may be revised, of the FundX ETF (the "FundX ETF") the FundX Aggressive ETF (the "Aggressive ETF")"), the FundX Flexible ETF ("Flexible ETF"), and the FundX Conservative ETF ("Conservative ETF"), advised by One Capital Management, LLC (the "Advisor"), series of FundX Investment Trust (the "Trust").
-A copy of the Predecessor Funds' Prospectus is available by calling the number listed above or 1-866-455-FUND [3863] or on the Funds' website at www.fundxfunds.com.
+This Statement of Additional Information ("SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated January 31, 2025, as may be revised, of the FundX ETF (the "FundX ETF") the FundX Aggressive ETF (the "Aggressive ETF"), the FundX Flexible ETF ("Flexible ETF"), and the FundX Conservative ETF ("Conservative ETF"), advised by One Capital Management, LLC (the "Advisor"), series of FundX Investment Trust (the "Trust").
+A copy of the Funds' Prospectus is available by calling the number listed above or 1-866-455-FUND [3863] or on the Funds' website at www.fundxfunds.com.

-The Predecessor Funds' most recent Annual Report to shareholders is a separate document available, without charge, upon request by calling 1-866-455-FUND [3863].
-The financial statements, accompanying notes and report of independent registered public accounting firm appearing in the Annual Report are incorporated into this SAI by reference to the Predecessor Funds' Annual Report dated September 30, 2023 as filed with the Securities and Exchange Commission ("SEC").
+The Funds' most recent Annual Report to shareholders and Form N-CSR are separate documents available, without charge, upon request by calling 1-866-455-FUND [3863].
+The Funds' Annual Report and the financial statements, accompanying notes, and report of independent registered public accounting firm appearing in the Form N-CSR, as filed with the Securities and Exchange Commission ("SEC"), are incorporated into this SAI by reference to the Funds' Form N-CSR.
+This Statement of Additional Information is incorporated by reference into the Prospectus in its entirety.